NordAct/IoB-Variant-Loader/README.md

 - `assign_egg_variant_on_placed` - Enables variant assignment when egg is placed and has empty or invalid variant tag.
 If false, all eggs always will have no variant assigned when placed
 - `log_variant_spawns` - Logs any added variant spawn in console for easier debugging
 - `log_hitbox_redirects` - Logs any added hitbox redirects in console for easier debugging
+- `log_sound_redirects` - Logs any added sound redirects in console for easier debugging
+- `log_extras` - Logs any added extras in console for easier debugging

 ## FAQ
 **Q:** Is there any video guide on how to use Variant Loader?\